Livermore neighborhoods

 Carlton Square

 A mid-1960s development featuring spacious ranch-style homes with large front yards, known for its quiet streets and mature landscaping.
-Carlton Square history — Livermore homes (1965)
+Carlton Square — tract homes in Livermore (1965)

 Shadowbrook

 Shadowbrook is recognized for its cozy cul-de-sacs and family-friendly atmosphere, with homes built in the late 1970s featuring classic open-concept interiors.
-Shadowbrook history — Livermore homes (1974)
+Shadowbrook — tract homes in Livermore (1974)

-Originally the name of the largest subdivision in the area, Somerset West eventually came to refer to the entire neighborhood, which includes homes built by multiple developers.
-Known for its larger lots and diverse floor plans, Somerset West offers a quiet residential setting that reflects the popular suburban architectural styles of the 1970s.
+Originally the name of the largest subdivision in the area by H. C. Elliott, Somerset eventually came to refer to the entire are, which includes tracts built by other developers.
+Somerset offers a quiet residential setting that reflects the popular suburban architectural styles of the 1960s and 1970s.

 Sunset East

 Sunset East is a welcoming neighborhood with mid-century ranch homes, known for its easy access to local schools and community amenities.
-Livermore history — Sunset East neighborhood
+Sunset East neighborhood history

 The Meadows